(Parts of this blog were originally published on hellobeaumonde.com)

 Like photography?
 Read my latest blog about… photography! here.

 If you elect to take pictures yourself, first of all congratulations.
-Photography is really cool.
-Secondly, it’s important to have the right photos to represent your brand.
+Photography is a time-honored artform.
+It’s important to have the right photos to represent your brand.

 Here are a few things to keep in mind when taking pictures for your website: